 The conditions of the family reunification order continue to apply as conditions of the family preservation order.

-The Secretary may apply to the Court to have conditions included, and if it sees fit, the Court may decide on this without requiring the parties to attend or be represented.
+The Secretary may apply to the Children’s Court to have conditions included, and if it sees fit, the Children’s Court may decide on this without requiring the parties to attend or be represented.

-If Child Protection assesses the permanency objective of family reunification is achieved during the period of the order and the child returns home, Child Protection may direct the parent/s to resume parental responsibility
+If Child Protection assesses the stability objective of family reunification is achieved during the period of the order and the child returns home, Child Protection may direct the parent/s to resume parental responsibility.

 See Directing a parent to resume full parental responsibility for the steps that must be followed, and the related advice.